storm119/Tilix-Themes/README.md

 How to use:
 * You need to install [Terminix](https://github.com/gnunn1/terminix) to use my theme and the ported themes.
 Other terminal wont work...
-* Pick the one you like and Copy the theme *.json to /usr/share/terminix/schemes/ (give the right permission)
+* Pick the one you like and Copy the theme *.json to ~/.config/terminix/schemes/
 * Apply via Terminix (Profile/Edit Profile/Color)